tibytinneh/tibytinneh/README.md

 I am a computer science student in 42 Singapore SUTD.
 I'm interested in becoming a contributing member of society.

 ### It's trying its best

+## Programming Knowledge

+This section concerns all my technical skills involving programming, which honestly isn't much at the moment.

+## Non-Programming Skills

+This section concerns all my technical skills which does not involve programming.

 <!--
 **tibytinneh/tibytinneh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.